-If your network requires a manual or "static" configuration, your company's IT department should be able to tell you whether you need to set up a "Static IP address".
+Your company's IT department can tell you whether you need to set up a "Static IP address".
 Usually, you do not need to do this.
 If you do, you can reach a hidden Network Configuration menu.
-To access this menu, press () or (MENU) (depending on your model), and enter the following password: 2663.
+To access this menu, press or MENU (depending on your model), and enter the following password: 2663.